didiersmith/steve/chapters/a-plaything-for-the-gods.md

 Steve gave Murdoch an excited look.

-"Go on, then" Murdoch said.
+"Go on, then," Murdoch said.

 Steve clicked the talk button on his microphone and said, "I should pick up that rock."

 The boy on the screen perked up.

-"Oh yeah!"
-Steve said and unplugged the headset.
-The boy's internal monologue started playing out of the speakers.
+Steve unplugged his headset and the boy's internal monologue started playing out of the speakers.

-"That's a neat rock" the boy was thinking.
+"That's a neat rock," the boy thought.
 "I bet that girl in the next village will love it."

 Murdoch watched wordlessly as the boy stood up, walked a few paces, and picked up a rock.